Food Magazine Home A Beginners Guide to Restaurant Rebranding

 5.4 Service Model

-Consider whether a new service style—such as counter-service, self-order kiosks, or tableside tech—better suits your concept.
+Consider whether a new service style—such as counter-service, self-order kiosks, or table side tech—better suits your concept.

 5.5 Digital Presence